 Car Rental/On-Shore Transport

-For classic car hire, contact Anne at Riviera Classic Car Hire
+To hire a classic car, contact Anne at Riviera Classic Car Hire

 Rent a Harley Davidson from Prestige Motorcycles

 Having read our French Riviera yacht guide, we hope that you are excited to visit what is one of the most magical yacht charter destinations in the world.
-A yacht charter holiday is an exciting adventure to enjoy with your family and friends, and is a sure way to create memories that will be treasured for years to come.
+A yacht charter holiday is an exciting adventure to enjoy with your family and friends.
+And is a sure way to create memories that will be treasured for years to come.
 We delight in being an integral part of this journey for so many guests, and are driven by the smiles and gleeful stories from our happy clients.
-With years of expertise and a wealth of strong relationships in the region, we are fully equipped to finding and securing the perfect yacht for charter on the French Riviera and beyond.
+With years of expertise and a wealth of strong relationships in the region, we are fully equipped to find and secure the perfect yacht for charter on the French Riviera and beyond.
 Contact 212 Yachts today to start the trip of a lifetime.